reececomo/pixijs-actions/README.md

 yarn add pixijs-actions
 ```

 2. Import `pixijs-actions` somewhere in your application.
-The global mixins and their types are automatically registered when you import the library.
+The DisplayObject mixin and its types are automatically registered when you import the library.

 3. Register the global ticker with your PixiJS app (or other render loop):